Rowing and Paddling at RHKYC

-Dragonboating, Outrigger Canoe, Coastal Rowing and the various novice and recreational rowing activities are based at Middle Island.
+Dragonboating, Outrigger Canoeing, Coastal Rowing and the various novice and recreational rowing activities are based at Middle Island.

 The RHKYC Middle Island Rowing Centre is the traditional home of the RHKYC Rowing Section where a number of events in the rowing calendar are held each year.
 The boathouse at Middle Island holds mainly fours, double sculls and single sculls with boats suitable for both advanced and novice rowers.
 In addition to traditional inland rowing, Middle Island is also home to our coastal rowing activities and our dragon boat.